We may receive compensation when you click on links to products from our partners.

 The fear of returning to work after a career break

-Many women (and men) often take a career break for family reasons, perhaps because of maternity leave or to spend a longer time at home caring for their children’s needs.
-According to this article, many people then fear returning to work because they are afraid the workplace has moved on too much and because their skills have become irrelevant.
-However, this fear can be alleviated.
-If you’re on a career break, you should ensure your time at home is wisely spent.
+Many women (and men) often take a career break for family reasons, such as maternity leave or extended child-rearing responsibilities.
+However, the fear of returning to work often arises due to concerns about the evolving workplace and outdated skills.
+Fortunately, this fear can be mitigated.
+If you’re on a career break, make sure to utilize your time at home wisely to ensure your skills stay relevant.

 Getting back out in the career field after a break is not uncommon.
 Reasons can be pursuing higher education to learn new skills, becoming a carer for a family member or to start a family of your own.
 Making the decision to get back into work can be daunting but it doesn’t need to be.” – Getting Back On The Career Ladder